namishh/com/content/blog/devlogs/pico.md

 ## Enemies

 Time to remove these cardboard cutouts and replace them with actual enemies.
 To start off, The first kind of enemy was really simple.
-Just follow the player, and rightfully so, called it the "Follower".
+Just follows the player, and rightfully so, called it the "follower".

 <br>